 Recently it was announced that Milwaukee Brewers pitcher Brent Suter suffered an ulnar collateral ligament (UCL) tear and will likely be off the playing field for at least a year.
 To fix his torn UCL – a tendon tear in the elbow usually caused by repetitive, strenuous use – Suter will need to undergo UCL reconstruction, also known as “Tommy John” surgery.

 Sports injuries like UCL tears are commonplace in today’s active world.
-Though most common in baseball players, athletes of any kind could succumb to an elbow injury, especially if they participate in a sport that involves heavy lifting or repetitive throwing.
-Like Suter, many people with UCL tears opt for Tommy John surgery, a procedure named after a major league baseball player who tore his ligament and had it repaired by a pioneering surgeon in the 1970s.
+Though seen most often with baseball players, athletes of any kind could succumb to an elbow injury, especially if they participate in a sport that involves heavy lifting or repetitive throwing.
+Like Suter, many people with UCL tears opt for Tommy John surgery, a procedure named after a Major League Baseball player who tore his ligament and had it repaired by a pioneering surgeon in the 1970s.
 The procedure involves repairing the torn ligament by replacing it with a tendon from another part of the body (or from a tissue donor).

 For those considering surgical treatment options, here are four facts about Tommy John surgery for a torn UCL:

 Fact #1: Conservative treatment options should come first.